Why does God Allow Evil? Click here: /Apologeticshtml/Why Does God Allow Evil 0908.htm

 1. We can’t arbitrarily erase the pagan historical meanings of the customs used to celebrate Christmas.

 Let’s give a historical political analogy of how the meanings of symbols can’t be arbitrarily reassigned.
-Right now, mentally bring up a picture of a swastika in your own mind.
-Think of an old movie or TV show about Nazi Germany.
-Now, pretend someone claims this symbol now represents enduring peace, international brotherhood, and racial harmony.
+Right now, mentally bring up a picture of a swastika in your own mind, such as from an old movie or TV show about Nazi Germany.
+Now pretend someone claims this symbol now represents enduring peace, international brotherhood, and racial harmony.
 Presumably, you would say that’s crazy.
 Intuitively, you would feel that symbols have enduring meanings that can’t be erased.
 Yet, before World War II, some Indians had traditionally used this symbol in America.
-Sometimes the Campfire Girls even used it in Indian costumes that their young members wore.
+Sometimes the Campfire Girls even used it on Indian costumes that their young members wore.
 But it’s completely hopeless at this point to reverse and erase the meaning assigned to the swastika by the actions of Hitler’s regime.
 The swastika is a symbol of racism, war, and oppression; it can’t be changed.
-The same goes for the customs long used to celebrate Xmas.
+The same goes for the customs long used to celebrate Christmas.

-2. Christmas was an alternative celebration designed to divert the pagans from being pagan.
+2. Christmas and Easter are alternative celebrations designed to divert the pagans from being pagan.

 3. God said not to use pagan customs to worship Him.